Newt Gingrich: 2012 presidential run

 In late 2008, several political commentators, including Marc Ambinder in The Atlantic and Robert Novak in The Washington Post, identified Gingrich as a top presidential contender in the 2012 election, with Ambinder reporting that Gingrich was "already planting some seeds in Iowa, New Hampshire".
 A July 2010 poll conducted by Public Policy Polling indicated that Gingrich was the leading GOP contender for the Republican nomination with 23% of likely Republican voters saying they would vote for him.

 Describing his views as a possible candidate during an appearance on On the Record with Greta Van Susteren in March 2009, Gingrich said, "I am very sad that a number of Republicans do not understand that this country is sick of earmarks.
 [Americans] are sick of politicians taking care of themselves.
 They are sick of their money being spent in a way that is absolutely indefensible ...
 I think you're going to see a steady increase in the number of incumbents who have opponents because the American taxpayers are increasingly fed up."

 On March 3, 2011, Gingrich officially announced a website entitled "Newt Exploratory 2012" in lieu of a formal exploratory committee for exploration of a potential presidential run.
 On May 11, 2011, Gingrich officially announced his intention to seek the GOP nomination in 2012.

 On June 9, 2011, a group of Gingrich's senior campaign aides left the campaign en masse, leading to doubts about the viability of his presidential run.
 On June 21, 2011, two more senior aides left.

 In response, Gingrich stated that he had not quit the race for the Republican nomination, and pointed to his experience running for 5 years to win his seat in Congress, spending 16 years helping to build a Republican majority in the house and working for decades to build a Republican majority in Georgia.
-Some commentators noted Gingrich's resilience throughout his career, in particular with regards to his presidential campaign.
+Some commentators noted Gingrich's resilience throughout his career, in particular with regard to his presidential campaign.

 After then-front-runner Herman Cain was damaged by allegations of past sexual harassment, Gingrich gained support, and quickly became a contender in the race, especially after Cain suspended his campaign.
 By December 4, 2011, Gingrich was leading in the national polls.
 However, after an abundance of negative ads run by his opponents throughout December, Gingrich's national polling lead had fallen to a tie with Mitt Romney.

 On January 3, 2012, Gingrich finished in fourth place in the Iowa Republican caucuses, far behind Rick Santorum, Romney, and Ron Paul.
 On January 10, Gingrich finished in fifth place in the New Hampshire Republican primary, far behind Romney, Santorum, Jon Huntsman, and Paul.

 After the field narrowed with the withdrawal from the race of Huntsman and Rick Perry, Gingrich won the South Carolina Republican primary on January 21, obtaining about 40% of the vote, considerably ahead of Romney, Santorum and Paul.
 This surprise victory allowed Gingrich to reemerge as the frontrunner once again heading into Florida.